 HIGHER PRICES FOR TRACTORS, WASHING MACHINES

-Higher duties on imports of metals and Chinese products, for example, increased Caterpillar’s production costs by more than $100 million last year.
+Higher duties on imports of metals and Chinese products, for example, increased Caterpillar Inc’s production costs by more than $100 million last year.
 In response, the heavy-duty equipment maker increased prices for its products.

 Tractor manufacturer Deere & Co estimates a $100 million increase in its raw materials costs this year because of Trump’s tariffs on Chinese imports.
 Deere has cut costs and increased prices to protect its profits.

-A Congressional Research Service report in February found that the tariffs boosted washing machine prices by as much as 12%, compared to January 2018, before tariffs took effect.
+A Congressional Research Service report in February found that the tariffs boosted washing machine prices by as much as 12%, compared with January 2018, before tariffs took effect.